Criminal Court Process in Los Angeles

 Contact Hedding Law Firm for Help

 Look at videos that pertain to you.
 Then come and speak to me live and in person.
 Let's sit down.
 Let's go over your case.
-Let's see what you've done; what you haven't done.
+Let's see what you've done, what you haven't done.

-Hedding Law Firm is a top-rated criminal defense law in Los Angeles located at 16000 Ventura Blvd #1208 Encino, CA 91436.
-We also have an office at 633 West Fifth Street Los Angeles, CA 90071.
-Contact us for a free case evaluation at (213) 542-0979.
+Hedding Law Firm is a top-rated criminal defense law firm in Los Angeles.
+Our office is located at 16000 Ventura Blvd #1208 Encino, CA 91436, and 633 West Fifth Street, Los Angeles, CA 90071.
+Call (213) 542-0979 for a free case evaluation.